kanishka2305/monte-carlo-control/README.md

-# MONTE CARLO CONTROL ALGORITHM
+# EXP :05 MONTE CARLO CONTROL ALGORITHM

 ## AIM
 The aim is to use Monte Carlo Control in a specific environment to learn an optimal policy, estimate state-action values, iteratively improve the policy, and optimize decision-making through a functional reinforcement learning algorithm.